 Inspiring the Next Generation of Nurses

 “I want to be the nurse who walks into a pediatric patient’s room and says, ‘I’ve been there.
 You can do this,’” Parker said.
-Her desire to provide comfort and reassurance to children and families facing uncertainty reflects the core values of The Schiller Kessler Group: compassion, integrity, and a commitment to helping those in need.
+His desire to provide comfort and reassurance to children and families facing uncertainty reflects the core values of The Schiller Kessler Group: compassion, integrity, and a commitment to helping those in need.

 About The Schiller Kessler Group Healing Journey Scholarship